dojo/docs/dojox/grid/DataGrid.rst

 Examples
 ========

-The following examples are for the new Grid 1.2.
+The following examples are for the new Grid 1.2 and changes for Dojo version 1.7.

 A simple Grid
 -------------

 This example shows how to create a simple Grid programmatically.

+-    Version <1.7

 .. code-example ::